NaturalHistoryMuseum/scratchpads.org/support/ambassadors/form.md

 # Ambassador Application

-**Please please email us at [support@scratchpads.eu](mailto:support@scratchpads.eu) with the following details to register your interest in becoming one of Scratchpads worldwide ambassadors.**
+**Please please email us at [scratchpads@nhm.ac.uk](mailto:scratchpads@nhm.ac.uk) with the following details to register your interest in becoming one of Scratchpads worldwide ambassadors.**

  - Full Name
  - Email